fablakeson/antifa-ui-test-framework/README.md

 ## What is Antifa?

-Antifa is an automated interface testing framework that interprets instructions in natural language and converts them to webdriver commands, making it possible to write complete interface tests in a fast and understandable way, even for non-programmers.
+Antifa is an *extensible* automated interface testing framework that interprets instructions in natural language and converts them to webdriver commands, making it possible to write complete interface tests in a fast and understandable way, even for non-programmers.

-This project is under development and in an experimental stage.
+*This project is under development and in an experimental stage.*

 ## How to use?